cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 <h2 class='inline-header'>Create and Prepare Database</h2>

 <p>Create a new database with the CREATE DATABASE SQL command in psql or the createdb utility command in a terminal.
 The new database is a copy of the template1 database, unless you specify a different template.
 To use the CREATE DATABASE command, you must be connected to a database.
-With a newly installed Greenplum Database system, you can connect to the template1 database to create your first user database.
+With a newly installed Cloudberry Database system, you can connect to the template1 database to create your first user database.
 The createdb utility, entered at a shell prompt, is a wrapper around the CREATE DATABASE command.
 In this exercise you will drop the tutorial database if it exists and then create it new with the createdb utility.  </p>

 <h3>
 <a id="exercises-1" class="anchor" href="#exercises-1" aria-hidden="true"><span class="octicon octicon-link"></span></a>Exercises</h3>